7 Tips for Healthy Low-Carb GrillingArticle posted in: Diet & Nutrition

 - A serving of ground meat (like a burger) should be slightly smaller than your fist.

 Kebabs and skewers are a great way to keep your portions in check.
 Learn how to build a low carb skewer with our simple guide! >

 3. Skip the BBQ Sauce

 Unless you’re using a sugar-free option, skip slathering your food with store-bought barbecue sauce.
 A tablespoon serving of one popular brand delivers almost 20 grams of sugar and carbs!
-There are plenty of other ways to add keto friendly flavor to your grilled favorites.
+There are plenty of other ways to add low-carb flavor to your grilled favorites.

 Try using a spice rub before grilling meats.
 Cayenne, smoked paprika, garlic powder, black pepper and salt is an easy go-to blend.
 Try the coriander rub we created in our Grilled Garlic Pork Chops recipe.
 Our Mustard Crusted Pork rub can be used on anything—veggies and meats.

 You can also marinate your meat to impart more flavor and tenderness.
 Try our recipe for Chicken Tikka Skewers and then use the marinade again with lamb or fish.
 According to Harvard Health Publishing, “Marinating food for a while before cooking limits the formation of potential carcinogens while grilling.”

 Onions, peppers, tomatoes, artichokes and more.
 The larger the veggie, the easier to grill.
 Some of our faves are whole or portabella mushrooms because they’re 92% water.
 The dry heat that a grill imparts evaporates the liquid, leaving a concentrated vegetable loaded with flavor and heart-healthy dietary fiber.